Here’s why Powerball numbers weren’t drawn Monday night

-(NEXSTAR) – If you were patiently waiting for Monday night’s Powerball numbers to be drawn, you’ll have to wait a little while longer.
+(NEXSTAR) — If you were patiently waiting for Monday night’s Powerball numbers to be drawn, you had to wait longer than usual.

-A technical error has caused a delay in Monday’s numbers being drawn, a games spokesperson said during the scheduled drawing at 10:59 p.m.
-ET.
+The Powerball drawing wasn’t announced on time Monday night due to a technical issue, the Multi-State Lottery Association said in a statement.
+The winning numbers were finally announced after 9 a.m.
+ET Tuesday morning.

+The record-breaking $2 billion Powerball drawing was delayed because a participating lottery had issues processing sales, officials said.
+In the end, a single California ticket matched all six numbers from the overnight draw.

 A similar issue delayed a Powerball drawing just a couple of weeks ago, according to Nexstar’s WEHT.